OMX

 Task sequencing agent that turns a specification into an actionable, file-level execution plan with acceptance criteria.

-The planner agent converts an implementation request into a concrete, step-by-step work plan ready for immediate execution.
-It inspects the repository before asking questions, right-sizes the step count to actual scope, and produces acceptance criteria that are specific enough to drive verification.
-Planning and implementation are kept strictly separate — planner writes plans, not code.
+The planner agent turns an implementation request into a concrete, step-by-step plan you can execute right away.
+It reads the repository directly, sizes the step count to the real scope of the work, and writes acceptance criteria sharp enough to verify against.
+The boundary is firm.
+Planning and implementation stay separate, so the planner produces plans, never code.

 Role